 In recent past, the well-known computational methods such as finite difference method (FDM), finite element method (FEM) and boundary element method (BEM) have been applied for the flow field calculations around objects and in such methods, the whole region of flow field is discretised.
 Whereas in boundary element method only the surface of the body under consideration is discretized into different types of boundary elements (C.A.Brebbia & S.Walker, 1980).
 BEM is well-suited to two-and three-dimensional problems for which finite elements are not suitable or insufficient, especially for problems where domain is exterior to the boundary, as in the case of flow past bodies.
 The most important features of BEM are the much smaller system of equations and considerable reduction in data, which are essential to run a computer program efficiently.
-That is why: BEM is more accurate, efficient and economical than other competitive computational methods.
+That is why; BEM is more accurate, efficient and economical than other competitive computational methods.
 Boundary element methods are further classified into direct and indirect methods.
-In the past, indirect method has been applied to calculate potential flow around arbitrary bodies (Hess & Smith, 1967, Mushtaq, 2010).
 In present paper, DBEM is applied to calculate creeping flow past a sphere.
 The study of flow past a sphere is of great practical importance in fluid dynamics.
 In creeping flow, the inertial effects become very small, whereas, the viscous effects become dominant.
 Therefore, the steady flow Navier-Stokes' equations are greatly simplified by neglecting the inertia terms (J.F.
-Dougles, J. Gasiorek & J. A. Swaffield, 1990).
-The direct boundary element method (DBEM) for potential flow calculations around objects was applied first in the past by Morino (1975).
-In recent past, the direct element method has been applied by the author for flow field calculations around two- and threedimensional bodies.
+Dougles, J., Gasiorek & J. A. Swaffield, 1990).
+Indirect boundary method (IDBEM) is based on the distribution of singularities, like sources or doublets, over the surface of the body and computes the unknowns in the form of singularity strengths.
+This method has been applied for several years in the past for the calculation of flow fields owing to its simplicity.
+The flow field calculations around threedimensional bodies and around arbitrary bodies were calculated (Hess and Smith, 1962; 1967).
+In recent past, the indirect element method has been applied by the author for flow field calculations around two- and three-dimensional bodies.